Serbia in the Eurovision Song Contest: 2020s

 At the beginning of March 2023, RTS organized Pesma za Evroviziju '23, where Luke Black with "Samo mi se spava" was declared the winner and Serbian representative in Liverpool, United Kingdom.
 In Liverpool, Luke finished in 24th place in the finals with 30 points.

-Pesma za Evroviziju '24 was held to select the Serbian representative in 2024, resulting as Teya Dora with the song "Ramonda".
+Pesma za Evroviziju '24 was held to select the Serbian representative in 2024, and was won by Teya Dora with the song "Ramonda".
 In Malmö, Teya finished in 17th place in the finals with 54 points.

 Pesma za Evroviziju '25 was held to select Serbia's entry for the 2025 contest, with Princ winning with the song "Mila".
-The entry failed to qualify from the semi-finals, finishing in 14th place with 28 points.
-This marked Serbia's first non-qualification since 2017, ending a six-year streak of reaching the final.
-As of 2025, it remains their worst result to date.
+The entry failed to qualify from the semi-finals, ending a six-year streak of reaching the final.
+It was later revealed that it finished in 14th place with 28 points in the semi-final, which marked their worst result to date.

+Pesma za Evroviziju '26 was held to select the entry for 2026.
+Lavina won the selection with the song "Kraj mene".
+The song qualified from the semi-final.
+Lavina finished in 17th place in the finals with 90 points.